karajyr/bike_sharing_experimentation/README.md

 Tools used: Python (scikit-learn, statsmodels, Pandas, NumPy, SciPy, matplotlib/Seaborn)

-Main methods used:

-exploratory data analysis, multiple hypothesis testing correction for A/B testing, Gaussian Mixture Models (GMMs), causal inference (instrumental variables with 2SLS)
+Main methods used: exploratory data analysis, multiple hypothesis testing correction for A/B testing, Gaussian Mixture Models (GMMs), causal inference (instrumental variables with 2SLS)

-The main goals of this project is to use various statistical methods to:
+The main goals of this project were to use various statistical methods to:

 (1) visualize and produce descriptive statistics of rider demographics, rental times, and popular biking routes